Fix Not a Valid Win32 Application Error [Solved]

 Check if the Software is Uninstalled:

-In order to check if the software is installed on your computer here is what you can do.
+To check if the software is installed on your computer, here is what you can do.

 Install and Update the Computer’s Antivirus:

 It is always better to have an antivirus installed on your computer.
-If you do not have one, install any licensed copy of antivirus.
-If you do have an antivirus, make sure you update the software on timely bases to protect the computer and the installed programs from any malware.
+If you do not have one, install any licensed copy of an antivirus.
+If you do have an antivirus, make sure you update the software on a timely basis to protect the computer and the installed programs from any malware.

-You may encounter “Not a valid win32 application” error for various reasons.
-Here is the list of the possible reasons that are responsible for this error kindly go through them one after the other.
+You may encounter the “Not a valid Win32 application” error for various reasons.
+Here is the list of the possible reasons that are responsible for this error.
+Kindly go through them one after the other.

 Incompatibility: